How to Start an LLC in Mississippi

 Step 1: Name Your Mississippi LLC

-2. Name Availability in Mississippi.
-Make sure the name you want isn't already taken by doing a business name search on the State of Mississippi website.
+To check whether your desired name has already been taken by another business entity in Mississippi, you can perform a business name search on the State of Mississippi website.

 Once you have verified your name is available, you may now select a professional service to complete the LLC formation process for you.